 We live in a “right now” kind of world.
 In the e-commerce industry, this means customers have begun expecting free and fast shipping.
+IDS is here to teach you how to offer free shipping if you meet the criteria.
 The quick delivery times to compete with companies like Amazon is an ongoing discussion, but what about reducing prices of shipping?
 There are four things to think about when trying to determine if your e-commerce store can find a way to offer free shipping.
 Let’s break down those considerations so you can better determine what your company is able to do.

 - The first option is to ship shorter distances or reduce your shipping area.
 It costs more to send a package across the country than across town.
 So, keeping things closer to home can help you reduce shipping costs.
 This is why Amazon has so many fulfillment centers to keep up with demand and shipping prices.

 - Another option is to use efficient packaging.
 What this means is ditch the unnecessary packing supplies, because they cost money too.
 Pack your products in boxes that are the correct size or bag in order to reduce waste and save on packing costs.

 - You should also consider streamlining the fulfillment process.
 Everything involved in getting a package out the door requires labor.
 Find time to figure out where you can reduce the amount of labor and labor costs and you will be able to figure out how to afford free or reduced shipping.

 You now need to look at how much you are currently paying for shipping.
 Are you paying too much?
 Everything needs to be considered when thinking how to offer free shipping.
 Most carriers will offer rates based on volume, so the more you ship, the better the discount.
 Ensure that your suppliers are using your UPS or FedEx numbers to increase volume.
 It is also worth looking into local carrier companies if you are cutting your shipping region, they may be able to offer you deals that the big retailers don’t have the ability to.